dariocharles/js-milestone-project/README.md

 ### Developer Goals

 In this project, I wanted to use JavaScript click events to interact with the user.
-I created this project with the intention of bettering my understanding JavaScript and implementing this language with HTML and CSS.
+I created this project to better my understanding of JavaScript and implement this language with HTML and CSS.
 My goals were to make the user's experience seamless and anticipate and fix bugs that the User might encounter.
 In this game I showcased my abilities in the following:

 using html5 data-attribute
-using css3 features such as positioning, flexbox, perspective, backface-visibility, transitions accessing elements in the DOM using querySelector interating through lists with forEach adding/removing an element class adding/removing event listeners using timeout
+using css3 features such as positioning, flexbox, perspective, backface-visibility, transitions accessing elements in the DOM using querySelector iterating through lists with forEach adding/removing an element class adding/removing event listeners using timeout

-## User Experience UX
+## User Experience UX <a name="UX"></a>

 When the user comes to this game, they will understand the rules of the game intuitively and be able to play without lengthy instructions.
-Part of the inuitive nature of the game is that the cards resemeble cards from a deck of cards and so they re familiar.
-The look of this game is inviting through the use of bright colours and fun images.
+Part of the intuitive nature of the game is that the cards resemble cards from a deck of cards and so they are familiar.
+The look of this game is inviting through the use of calm colours and images of feline friends.
+This makes it a great game for everyone and will especially appeal to the cat fanatics.
 The user can start easily and work through it without running into bugs.

 ## User Story